NSA-Computer-Exchange/TUG_2024_PO_CSV_IDM_EMAIL_Dataflow/README.md

 9. In the IDMSendEmail_1 connection point, upload your service accout on the connection tab.
 10. Save and activate the dataflow.

+If you encounter any issues, feel free to reach out to rob.thayer@nsacom.com